Noah-R/taxidata/README.md

-What I plan to do:
+# What I plan to do:

 Predict fare amount based on
     Pickup zone
         Will use tabular proxy quantities
             Population/population density
             Average income
-            Demographic composition
+            Racial composition
+            Median age
     Time of day
     Day of week
     Day of year(Holidays)